spoonfloor/baby-eats/docs/migrations.md

    • TAB on heading → becomes step.
    • SHIFT+TAB on step → becomes heading.
    • No deeper nesting.
-   • Step numbers derived freshly each render.
+   • Step numbers are derived freshly each render, grouped by heading: numbers restart after each heading; any leading run of steps (before the first heading) forms its own numbering group.

 5. Reordering
    • Reorder modifies order values in StepNode.